 - 1 cinnamon stick (3-inch piece)

-- 1/2 bunch cilantro leaves, roughly chopped (optional garnish)
+- 1/2 bunch cilantro leaves, roughly chopped (or substitute parsley)

-- 1/2 cup slivered almonds, *toasted (optional garnish)
+- 1/2 cup slivered almonds, toasted (see notes below)

-- Conventional Method: Put everything in a large heavy cooking pot or Dutch Oven, except the cilantro and almonds.
-Bring to a boil.
-Lower to a simmer.
-Cover and simmer for 3 1/2 hours.
+- Conventional Stovetop Method: Put everything in a large heavy cooking pot or Dutch Oven, except the cilantro and almonds.
+Mix to combine.
+Bring to a simmer over medium heat.
+Lower to a very low simmer.
+Cover the pot and cook for 2 1/2 – 3 hours, until the chicken is fall-apart tender.
+Check after 90 minutes and add a little water (1/4 cup or so) if the pot is looking dry.

 - Slow Cooker Method Put everything in the slow cooker, except the cilantro and almonds.
 Mix to combine.
 Cover and cook on low for 6 hours.

 - Finishing the Dish Remove bones, thyme sprigs and cinnamon stick.
 Stir to break up chicken so it has the consistency of pulled chicken.
-Serve over couscous or quinoa.
-Sprinkle with cilantro and toasted almonds (optional) Enjoy!
+Serve over couscous or quinoa, topped with cilantro and toasted almonds.

-Keywords: slow cooker chicken stew, slow cooked chicken thighs, crock pot chicken stew
+Keywords: slow cooker chicken thighs, sweet salty tangy spicy slow cooker chicken thighs, crock pot chicken thighs, Dutch oven slow cooked chicken thighs